It is reported that a low-wing Vans RV 10 aircraft crashed

 have 2 doors, one left and one right, and are easily entered and exited

 from.
-Why would you want anything else?
+Why would you want anything different?
 Most low wing

 aircraft have only one door on the right side where the passenger sits